finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionConfigurationApi.md

 # **SetTransactionType**
 > TransactionType SetTransactionType (string source, string type, TransactionTypeRequest transactionTypeRequest, string scope = null)

-[EXPERIMENTAL] SetTransactionType: Set a specific transaction type
+SetTransactionType: Set a specific transaction type

 Set a transaction type for the given source and type.
 If the requested transaction type does not exist, it will be created    WARNING!
 Changing existing transaction types has a material impact on how data, new and old, is processed and aggregated by LUSID, and will affect your whole organisation.
 Only call this API if you are fully aware of the implications of the change.